Hialeah/event/.github/CONTRIBUTING.md

 ## Adding your code to the repository

-Within the new forked repository and the new branch you can feel free to add, edit, and enjoy adding your code and staff.
+Within the new forked repository and the new branch you can feel free to add, edit, and enjoy adding your code and stuff.

 You dont need picture for that. 😒